dagu-org/dagu/README.md

 ## Highlights

 - Install by placing just a single binary file
-- Schedule DAG executions with Cron expressions
+- Schedule executions of DAGs with Cron expressions
-- Visualize dependencies between related tasks within a DAG
+- Define dependencies between related jobs and represent them as a single DAG (unit of execution)

 ## Motivation